Kimberley Motley: Career

+In 2004, Motley was crowned Mrs. Wisconsin.

 In 2008, after working as a public defender in Milwaukee for five years, Motley went to Afghanistan as part of a nine-month legal education program run by the U.S. State Department to train Afghan lawyers.
 She had never traveled outside the U.S. before.
 "In that nine months," she later recalled in a 2014 TED talk, "I went around the country and I talked to hundreds of people that were locked up, and I talked to many businesses that were also operating in Afghanistan.
 And within these conversations, I started hearing the connections between the businesses and the people, and how laws that were meant to protect them were being underused, while gross and illegal punitive measures were overused.
 And so this put me on a quest for justness, and what justness means to me is using laws for their intended purpose, which is to protect.
 The role of laws is to protect.
 So as a result, I decided to open up a private practice, and I became the first foreigner to litigate in Afghan courts."
+Motley has successfully represented numerous Afghan women pro bono in Afghanistan whose human rights were violated.

 At first she represented Westerners in Afghan prisons without legal representation.
 "What I found," she later recalled, "is that most did not have proper legal representation.
 If they were English-speaking, they had no idea what was going on in court.
 I felt and still feel a great responsibility for them as a person and as a lawyer."

-Motley's first defendant was "an African woman convicted of drug trafficking.
-She was a drug mule sent to Afghanistan by a European pimp....She had been in prison for two years with her then-3-year-old daughter.
-She was convicted of 14 years in prison, so her child would have grown up in jail.
-She had gone through almost all of her legal options.
-I felt very helpless, and I do believe her case helped define and shape who I am.
-She was not afforded her due process under Afghan law.
-She and her child were tucked away in an Afghan prison, forgotten."
-Eventually Motley was able to secure a presidential decree ordering the woman's release.
+Motley's first defendant was an African woman convicted of drug trafficking.
+She was a drug mule sent to Afghanistan by a European pimp imprisoned for two years with her 3-year-old daughter.
+She was convicted and sentenced to 14 years in prison, and had gone through almost all of her legal options.
+Eventually, Motley was able to secure a presidential decree ordering the woman's release.